michel1991/ocp-java-11/interfaces/md/SPECIAL_METHODS.md

 There is no modifier that can prevent a default method from being overridden in a class implementing an interface, making option F correct.

+##### Which statements about static interface methods are correct?
+(Choose three.)
+* A. A static interface method can be final.
+* B. A static interface method can be declared private.
+* C. A static interface method can be package-private.
+* D. A static interface method can be declared public.
+* E. A static interface method can be declared protected.
+* F. A static interface method can be declared without an access modifier.

+Option A is incorrect as methods cannot be marked final within an interface.
+Interfaces support static methods that are marked public or private, making options B and D correct and option E incorrect.
+Option F is correct and lack of access modifier makes the method implicitly public, not package-private, making option C incorrect.